Stuyvesant Square

 Stuyvesant Square is the name of both a park and its surrounding neighborhood in the New York City borough of Manhattan.
-The park is located between 15th Street, 17th Street, Rutherford Place, and Nathan D. Perlman Place (formerly Livingston Place).
+The park is located between 15th Street, 17th Street, Rutherford Place, and Nathan D. Perlman Place (formerly Livingston Place) in the Gramercy Park neighborhood.
 Second Avenue divides the park into two halves, east and west, and each half is surrounded by the original cast-iron fence.

 The neighborhood is roughly bounded by 14th Street to the south, 18th or 19th Street to the north, First Avenue to the east, and Third Avenue to the west.
 It is part of Manhattan Community Board 6.

 Geography

 Manhattan Community Board 6 does not mark neighborhood boundaries on its map, but centers "Stuyvesant Park" in the area south of 20th Street, north of 14th Street, east of Third Avenue, and west of First Avenue.
 In city documents, New York City census tract 48.97 (later known as tract 48) has been used as an approximation for Stuyvesant Park.
 To the east of the neighborhood is Stuyvesant Town, to the west is the Union Square area, and to the south is the East Village.

 For its entry on "Stuyvesant Square and North," the American Institute of Architects' AIA Guide to New York City uses the area east of Third Avenue, from 14th Street to 23rd Street.
-In AIA Guide, Stuyvesant Square is adjacent to Union Square and Gramercy Park to the west, the East Village to the south, and Kips Bay to the north.

-The Stuyvesant Park Neighborhood Association serves residents "from East 14th Street north to East 23rd Street and from Stuyvesant Town west toward Irving Place and Gramercy Park."